astropy/astropy/docs/development/affiliated-packages.rst

 ===============================

 You can release an affiliated package using the steps given below.
-In these instructions, we assume that the changelog file is named ``CHANGES.rst``, like for the astropy core package.
+In these instructions, we assume that the release is made from a fresh clone of the remote "main" repository and not from a forked copy.
+We also assume that the changelog file is named ``CHANGES.rst``, like for the astropy core package.
 If instead you use Markdown, then you should replace ``CHANGES.rst`` by ``CHANGES.md`` in the instructions.

 #.
 Make sure that Travis and any other continuous integration is passing.